 Meet Your Therapist

 Therapy with me becomes a place where they can finally put down their manager role.
-My clients begin to understand their stuck places as we gently pull apart their struggles, observe them, and touch the real feelings underneath all their anxious striving to perfection.
+My clients begin to understand their stuck places as we gently pull apart their struggles, observe them, and touch the real feelings underneath all their anxious striving for perfection.
+My clients begin to discover what they really want and how to bravely show up as their authentic selves in relationships.

 High achievers need someone who will both challenge them but also give them the space to show up authentically and (gasp!) maybe even fall apart a little.